WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### Zaber Motors
 All brain activity recordings with the mesoscope require the animal to be head-fixed.
 To orient head-fixed animals on the Virtual Reality treadmill (running wheel) and promote task performance, we use two groups of motors controlled though Zaber motor controllers.
-The first group, the **HeadBar**, is used to position of the animal’s head in Z, Pitch, and Roll axes.
+The first group, the **HeadBar**, is used to position the animal’s head in Z, Pitch, and Roll axes.
 Together with the movement axes of the Mesoscope, this allows for a wide range of motions necessary to promote good animal running behavior and brain activity data collection.
 The second group of motors, the **LickPort**, controls the position of the water delivery port (and sensor) in X, Y, and Z axes.
 This